Mausy5043/mod-raspbian-ua-netinst/README.md

 # mod-raspbian-ua-netinst
-Custom changes to `debian-pi\raspbian-ua-netinst`.
+Custom changes to `debian-pi/raspbian-ua-netinst`.

-Holds the custom files that I need to build my own image of `debian-pi\raspbian-ua-netinst`.
+Holds the custom files that I need to build my own image of `debian-pi/raspbian-ua-netinst`.

 Requirements:
-- A clone of the repository `debian-pi\raspbian-ua-netinst` is present in the same directory as where this repository resides:
+- A clone of the repository `debian-pi/raspbian-ua-netinst` is present in the same directory as where this repository resides:

 ```